anshulsamar/partition/README.md

 the need of a master.
 We operate in an asychronous setting, but assume messages are eventually delivered.
 The implementation on this branch further assumes that nodes are always live.
-The implementation on /ft branch is written to survive up to majority faults (debugging/work in progress).
+The implementation on /ft branch is written to survive up to f node failures, where the cluster size is 2f + 1 (it takes a majority to commit a transaction).
+For example, nodes can all die and start back up again and continue repartioning (debugging/work in progress).

 See paper for applications and results.